memfault/interrupt/_drafts/gnu-make-guidelines.md

 	mkdir -p $@
 ```

-I recommend avoiding use of `VPATH`.
-It's usually simpler to achieve the same
-out-of-tree behavior by outputting the generated files in a build directory
-without needing `VPATH`.

 ### Recipe

 The "recipe" is the list of shell commands to be executed to create the target.
 They are